GustavoMedeiros-A/microservice-golang/README.md

 - Create the dockerfile in the broken service directory, set all the configurantions that we write that
 - After that, create a docker-compose.yaml to run the docker and create the image of the project

+# 4 - Adding FRONT-END button

+- Add button and run in the front-end folder **go run ./cmd/web**

+# 5 - Create a helpers to read and write JSON file AND create a makefile to docker